AdRoll/baker/content/en/docs/Core concepts/_index.md

 During execution, Baker collects different kind of performance data points:

- * general pipeline metrics such as the total number of records processed and records per seconds.
+ * General pipeline metrics such as the total number of records processed and records per seconds.
- * component-specific metrics: files written per second, discarded records (by a filter), errors, etc.
+ * Component-specific metrics: files written per second, discarded records (by a filter), errors, etc.
  * Go runtime metrics: mallocs, frees, garbage collections and so on.

-If enabled, Baker collects all these metrics and forwards them to a metrics client.
+If enabled, Baker collects all these metrics and publishes them to a monitoring solution, such as Datadog or Prometheus.

-Metrics export is set up in Baker topology TOML files, [see how to configure it](/docs/how-to/metrics/).
+Metrics export is configured in Baker topology TOML files, [see how to configure it](/docs/how-tos/metrics/).

 Baker also prints general metrics once per second on standard output, in single-line format.
 Read more about it [here](/docs/how-tos/read_stats/).